rasa/eolfix/README.md

--u | --unix    [files] Convert text files to have UNIX line endings -d | --dos     [files] Convert text files to have DOS/Windows line endings -m | --mac     [files] Convert text files to have Macintosh line endings -n | --native  [files] Convert text files to have DOS/Windows line endings -l | --leave   [files] Report on the type of file, but do not convert (default) -s | --skip    [files] Skip these files entirely
+-u | --unix    [files] Convert text files to have UNIX line endings -d | --dos     [files] Convert text files to have DOS/Windows line endings -m | --mac     [files] Convert text files to have Macintosh line endings -n | --native  [files] Convert text files to have native line endings -l | --leave   [files] Report on the type of file, but do not convert (default) -s | --skip    [files] Skip these files entirely
 -i | --include type    Include types: unix, dos, mac, varied, binary and all